sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ##### 3. Use Service Oriented Architecture (SOA)

 Given the aforementioned principle, Buy software services -- not products, when seeking a vendor to build a given component, industry best practices[^11] will be adhered to by following a Service Oriented Architecture.
-This equipes the department to be better able to align with the last principle outlined, _Minimize the size, cost, and scale_.
+This equips the department to be better able to align with the last principle outlined, _Minimize the size, cost, and scale_.
 By breaking up the monolithic solution into interchangeable sub-components, this increases the flexibility and scalability of the solutions, thereby improving the quality and reliability[^12] of digital services delivered to Canadians.
 By adhering to this approach enterprise software may have subsets of its functionality regularly updated to avoid requiring expensive protracted initiatives to revive expiring systems after decades of neglect due to the fear of complexity of the monolith[^13].